Be inspired to take a proactive role in the digital transformation of your organisation and people function

 This definition builds on an established organisational theory by Nadler and Tushman (1980) by considering the opportunities created by evolving technologies.

-People, culture, structure and tasks must be tightly aligned for an organisation to achieve powerful results.
+People, culture, structure, tasks and technology must be tightly aligned for an organisation to achieve powerful results.
 As Kane et al. stated, ‘for example, a conservative and hierarchical organisation that recruits energetic entrepreneurs won’t be able to harness their drive and energy.’

 What people professionals said about digital transformation

 People professionals who contributed to the CIPD People Profession 2030 report recognised that the profession has a significant role to play in digital transformation.
 For example, in shaping the culture, engaging the workforce throughout the change and dealing with anxiety or resistance.
 They debated the ongoing relationship between the people function and IT.
 While some had a good business partnership with IT, others felt they were working in siloes.
 In the latter case it meant that people issues might not be considered.
 There was also discussion on ‘closing the skills gap around technology and analytics’ in the workforce and within the people function.
 Having the technology and analytics alone is not enough.
 It’s important to know how to use it.

 Kane et al. outlined four steps to effective digital transformation and becoming a more digitally mature organisation: